bcdev/HDF5_FFM_Spike/README.md

 # HDF5_FFM_Spike
-A short experiment with JDK 22 FFM and Hdf native library
+A short experiment with JDK 22 FFM and Hdf native library.